-The #BeaLifesaver campaign aims to re-position the role of a lifeguard as a lifesaver, as the Royal Life Saving Society UK (RLSS UK) seeks to attract a more diverse workforce to the role.
+The #BeaLifesaver campaign re-positions the role of a lifeguard as a lifesaver, as the Royal Life Saving Society UK (RLSS UK) seeks to attract a more diverse workforce to the role.

 Across the country, as leisure operators still struggle with recruiting lifeguards in certain regions, the innovative and inclusive #BeaLifesaver campaign, aims to address this issue with a new visual identity, designed to attract members of the public to the role, who might not have previously considered it as an option.

 We created thought-provoking, emotive headlines and teamed them with an illustrated suite of characters to promote diversity, with the intent to break the ‘part-time’ and ‘young people’ stereotypes that can be typically associated with lifeguarding.
 The colour palette was synonymous with pool lifeguards and sat comfortably within the main RLSS brand, aiding the IQL toolkit with recognition, familiarity and encouraging more people to want to save lives.